davido/sv-meldeportal-jlohn-autofill/README.md

 ## Permissions (store review friendly)

-activeTab
+#### activeTab

-Used to access the currently active SV-Meldeportal tab after clicking **SV-Meldeportal befüllen**
+Used to access the currently active SV-Meldeportal tab after the user clicks **SV-Meldeportal befüllen**.

-scripting
+#### scripting

-Used to inject the content script into the active tab after clicking **SV-Meldeportal befüllen**
+Used to inject the content script on demand into the active SV-Meldeportal tab after an explicit user action.

-clipboardRead
+#### clipboardRead

-Used only after clicking **Aus Zwischenablage holen**
+Used only after clicking **Aus Zwischenablage holen** to read the JLohn input line.
+The clipboard is never accessed automatically.

+### storage

+Used to store the state of the Debug-Ausgaben checkbox (via `chrome.storage.local`).
+No personal or form data is stored.

-host_permissions
+#### host_permissions

-Restricts execution to `sv-meldeportal.de`
+Restricts script injection to the SV-Meldeportal domain:

+- `sv-meldeportal.de`

-Data handling:
+Data handling

+- No data is transmitted to any server
+- No telemetry, tracking, or analytics
-No data is transmitted.
-All parsing and form filling happens locally in the browser.
+  -All parsing and form filling happens locally in the browser
+- Clipboard access is user-triggered only

 ## Project structure